JDub323/JohnsPianoAudioAI/README.md

-# 🎹 Automatic Piano Music Transcription (Work in Progress)
+# Automatic Piano Music Transcription (Work in Progress)

-This repository contains an **in-progress deep learning project** for **Automatic Music Transcription (AMT)**, with a focus on piano recordings.
-The goal is to build a model that converts raw audio into symbolic musical notation (e.g., MIDI).
+This repository contains an **in-progress deep learning project** for **Automatic Music Transcription (AMT)**, focused on piano audio.
+The long-term goal is to build a system that converts raw audio into symbolic musical notation (e.g., MIDI) and eventually supports real-time transcription.

 ## Project Status
-🚧 **Currently in development**
-- ✅ Corpus generation implemented
-- ✅ High-level pseudocode for training and inference
-- 🔄 Model architecture (deep dive in progress)
-- 🔄 Logging, experiment tracking, and training pipeline

----

-## 📀 Corpus Generation
-The corpus is built from the [**MAESTRO dataset**](https://magenta.tensorflow.org/datasets/maestro), which contains paired piano audio and MIDI files.

-- **Data Augmentation**: Applied audio transformations inspired by the augmentation pipeline in [Audio-AMT](https://ieeexplore.ieee.org/document/10715008).

----

-## 🧩 Planned Work
-- **Model Architecture**:
-  - Exploring U-Net style encoders combined with sequence models (e.g., Transformers)
-  - Investigating recent AMT model designs for piano transcription

-- **Training & Logging**:
-  - Implement robust logging for losses, metrics, and visualizations
-  - Integrate with tools like TensorBoard or Weights & Biases

-- **Evaluation**:
-  - Frame-level, note-level, and onset-offset metrics
-  - Comparisons against baseline AMT models

----

-## 📌 Roadmap
-1. Finalize model design
-2. Implement training & evaluation loops
-3. Add experiment tracking & logging
-4. Release pretrained checkpoints and demo notebooks

----

-## 🤝 Contributing
-This project is still in an early phase, but feedback and suggestions are welcome!

----

-## 📜 License
-TBD (to be added once the project stabilizes).
+**Currently working on improving my model**, taking architectural inspiration from the *Mobile-AMT* paper.
+All previously “in-progress” steps (corpus generation, pseudocode, architecture exploration, training pipeline design) have now been completed at a preliminary level.

+- The model currently uses a **stack of CNN layers followed by GRU layers**, loosely modeled after the Mobile-AMT design.
+- Training is performed on a personal laptop, where one full pass through the dataset takes roughly 12 hours.
+- I’m actively addressing **memory leaks**, long training times, and stability issues during development.

+## Corpus Generation
+The corpus is built from the **MAESTRO dataset**, which provides paired piano audio and MIDI data.

+- **Data Augmentation**: Includes several audio-domain transformations inspired by the augmentation strategies described in *Mobile-AMT*.

+## Planned Work
+- **Model Improvements**
+  - Continue refining CNN/GRU architecture
+  - Improve frame-level and onset prediction accuracy
+  - Move toward real-time inference stability

+- **Training Infrastructure**
+  - Strengthen logging and experiment tracking
+  - Integrate TensorBoard or Weights & Biases
+  - Consider cloud-based training once local limits are reached

+- **Evaluation**
+  - Frame-level, onset-level, and note-level metrics
+  - Compare performance against published AMT baselines

+## Roadmap
+1. Improve training stability and reduce memory-related issues
+2. Achieve reliable real-time prediction by end of the month (aspirational)
+3. Achieve *consistent* real-time prediction by end of the year (also aspirational)
+4. Expand team collaboration next semester to accelerate development
+5. Build a mobile app capable of displaying **Synthesia-style block note visualizations** as a semester-end goal

+## Contributing
+This project is still early-stage, but suggestions, insights, and collaboration are welcome.

+## License
+TBD (to be added once the project stabilizes)